 If you live in a place that is very cold or very hot, growing indoors means you will be able to control temperature fluctuations.
 And bugs will be kept to mostly those that would be around a normal house, instead of those most commonly found outdoors.

-Birds won’t eat all your brassicas before you get to try them.
+Birds won’t eat all your cabbages before you get to try them.
 And don’t forget that you won’t get cats, dogs, foxes, and other assorted animals doing their things all over your food!
 But be careful if you have pets or small kids, they could be worse than wild animal when it comes to plants.

 Also, if you are a fan of international foods, growing your own ingredients can hugely reduce the cost of cooking them.
 Of course, you won’t be able to grow everything indoors.
 But you would be surprised by the amount of plants that will flourish inside a house with just a little bit of care.

 Herbs are a popular option for indoor growing because buying fresh herbs can get quite expensive and dried herbs (as fantastic as they are) don’t work in all recipes.
 Herbs are really easy to care for and the plants will usually live for a long time.